RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks: Experiments and Discussions

 \subsection{Object detection experiments on COCO2017}

 We conduct object detection experiments on COCO2017 to re-evaluate our methods.
 COCO2017 contains 118287 training sets and 5000 verification sets.
 We select YOLOv5n, YOLOv7-tiny, and YOLOv8n models to perform a series of experiments.

 All parameters except for epoch and batch-size are set to the default values.
 We train each model for 300 epochs with a batch-size of 32.
-To be similar in classification, we replace some convolution operation in the baseline model with novel convolution operations constructed using attention mechanisms.
-Specifically, we replace all 3$\times$3 convolution operations in the yaml files for YOLOv5 and YOLOv8 using attention convolution.
-And for YOLOv7, we replace the first 3$\times$3 convolution operation in all ELAN \cite{wang2022yolov7} in the backbone.
+To be similar in classification, we replace some convolution operation in the baseline model with novel convolution operations constructed using attention mechanisms, such as CAM, CBAM, and CA. Moreover, to fairly compare the performance of TA \cite{Misra_2021_WACV}, HAM \cite{li2022ham}, MCA \cite{yu2023mca}, the same convolutional operations are added behind these attention mechanisms to constitute TAConv, MCAConv and HAMConv.
+Similarly, we also use them to replace the convolutional operations at the same locations to conduct related experiments.
+Specifically, we replace all 3 $\times$ 3 convolution operations in the yaml files for YOLOv5 and YOLOv8 using attention convolution.
+And for YOLOv7, we replace the first 3 $\times$ 3 convolution operation in all ELAN \cite{wang2023yolov7} in the backbone.
+Note that HAMConv replacing the convolution operation at the same location in YOLOv8n would create a NaN problem in training, so we do not use HAMConv in YOLOv8n.